 Megan, CEO of Social Tribe, agrees about the importance of innovation.

-She says that Social Tribe encourages their clients to look beyond traditional content formats (like blogs) and use interactive and other content formats to optimize content consumption.'The way information is packaged is important.
-We need to be thinking about content as an experience for our audiences - not just a message.'Click To Tweet
+She says that Social Tribe encourages their clients to look beyond traditional content formats (like blogs) and use interactive and other content formats to optimize content consumption.

 And, she continues, “Information needs to be tailored for different audiences on different networks.
 In addition to being on trend, personalized and relevant, content needs to be tailored to the channel and platform you’re using.
 For example, people on twitter have a very short attention, span, so visual, eye-catching content (images, GIFs, short form video) get the best results.